 Left station yard side

-In the picture below the detail of the Simplon Model toilet, a good resin model, we suggest buying the unpainted kit.
 As you can see, the buildings are all already illuminated whose light will be driven by DCC accessory decoders for turning on the lights separately even within the same building.

 The toilets